Gmail

 The "Give your goal a name" step in goal creation, showing the first box creates a URL for the goal, and the second box adds a short description

 8. Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
-After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes by selecting the cap.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

 If your inbox is already at 0, the bright red line will be flat and this goal will be more of a maintenance setup than an achievement setup.
 Maintenance is also a totally fine reason to create a goal, and this goal will ensure that you continue to have inbox zero at least once per day.